-Some preppers aim for being prepared for a full out nuclear exchange, believing that if they are prepared to withstand a proper nuclear war, they are prepared to ride out any literally any other S.H.T.F. event that could come their way.
+Some preppers aim for being prepared for a full-out nuclear exchange, believing that if they are prepared to withstand a proper nuclear war, they are prepared to ride out literally any other S.H.T.F. event that could come their way.

 EMP or Massive Grid-Down Event

 If the grid went down, it would end modern life as we know it, just like that.
 Everything in our modern society relies on electricity: electricity keeps our food fresh and allows us to pump gas, get money out of our ATMs, heat and cool our homes and access this wonderful system of tubes we call the internet.

-Traffic lights, business, government offices, everything would shut down.
+Traffic lights, businesses, government offices, everything would shut down.
 We are so hopelessly inured to it in the West it has made us highly vulnerable to its absence.

 The power grid can go down due to a strong solar storm or via a high-altitude detonation resulting in an EMP that fries circuits and other sensitive electronics.

-Another calamity caused by the power of the atom, the meltdown of a nuclear reactor is considered a legit S.H.T.F. event, one that would produce serious hazards from radioactive contamination and potentially fallout, just like a proper nuke.
+Another calamity caused by the power of the atom, the meltdown of a nuclear reactor is considered a legit S.H.T.F. event, one that would produce serious hazards from radioactive contamination and potential fallout, just like a proper nuke.

 Anyone who lives in the vicinity of a nuclear reactor should include as part of their preparations a way to deal with a meltdown